landnthrn/Goat-Spicetify-Setup-for-Spotify-by-landn.thrn/README.md

 ## IMPORTANT NOTES

-Use all the commands listed in this guide in PowerShell (no admin needed)
+- Use all the commands listed in this guide in PowerShell (no admin needed)

-All versions of StarryNight might have a bug, may want to wait until it is properly fixed
+- All versions of StarryNight might have a bug, may want to wait until it is properly fixed

-FYI the `zoomTheme.js` extension is just for the SpotifyDarkPurp Theme
+- FYI the `zoomTheme.js` extension is just for the SpotifyDarkPurp Theme

 ---

 ## HOW TO INSTALL SPICETIFY

-There are several ways to do it but I suggest using this
+- There are several ways to do it but I suggest using this

-Open PowerShell (regularly without admin)
+- Open PowerShell (regularly without admin)

-Run this command:
+- Run the following command:
 ```
 iwr -useb https://raw.githubusercontent.com/spicetify/spicetify-cli/main/install.ps1 | iex
 ```

-Enter **y** when prompted and hit enter to install the marketplace too
+- Enter **y** when prompted and hit enter to install the marketplace too

-Then run:
+- Then run:
 ```
 spicetify backup apply
 ```